OPS-E2E-PPE/VBA-Docs/api/Word.HeadingStyle.Level.md

 keywords: vbawd10.chm160104450
 f1_keywords:
 - vbawd10.chm160104450
-ms.prod: word
 api_name:
 - Word.HeadingStyle.Level
 ms.assetid: 6a322568-ebcb-4ee4-2123-a94b3f97bc1a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # HeadingStyle.Level property (Word)

 Returns or sets the level for the heading style in a table of contents or table of figures.
 Read/write **Integer**.

 ## Syntax

 _expression_. `Level`

 _expression_ Required.
 A variable that represents a '[HeadingStyle](Word.HeadingStyle.md)' object.

 ## Example